Dropout Neural Network Training Viewed from a Percolation Perspective: Breakdown of Dropout due to Percolation

-In \Cref{sec:3:bond} we demonstrated the existence of a percolation effect in dropconnect and identified topological scalings under which this occurs.
+\zcref[S]{sec:3:bond} demonstrated the existence of a percolation effect in dropconnect and identified topological scalings under which this occurs.
 This corollary states that the percolation effect induced by these scalings causes an issue whereby no learning happens at all, when training with dropconnect.
-The condition $np^{W(n)^2}\to\infty$ is namely satisfied if $p\in(0,1), \tau \in (0,1/2),$ and $W(n) = O(\log^\tau(n))$ and thus the training steps $T(n)$ necessary to avoid the percolation problem grow large.
-More details on the specific scalings can be found in \Cref{prop:3:bond:2} and discussion therein.
+The condition $np^{{W(n)}^2}\to\infty$ is namely satisfied if $p\in(0,1)$ and $W(n) = o(\sqrt{\log(n)})$ and thus the training steps $T(n)$ necessary to avoid the percolation problem grows large.

 Let us also highlight the case that $W$ is constant and with common learning rate $\alpha_t = \frac{\alpha}{t+1}$.
-For this case, the growth of $T(n)$ is depicted in \Cref{fig:4corconstantw}.
+For this case, the growth of $T(n)$ is depicted in \zcref[S]{fig:4corconstantw}.

-To avoid the percolation problem in the scenario of \Cref{fig:4corconstantw}, the \gls{NN} must be trained for a doubly exponential number of training steps in terms of the depth.
+To avoid the percolation problem in the scenario of \zcref[S]{fig:4corconstantw}, the \gls{NN} must be trained for a doubly exponential number of training steps in terms of the depth.
 As such, when deciding whether to add depth to the network, one should consider that many more training steps are needed if the network is already deep.
-However, quantitatively, if $p$ is small, then $p^{W^2}$ is significantly smaller and so these issues can be quantitatively mitigated by the choice of~$p$.
-Moreover, by \Cref{cor:4:constantW}.i we see that a slower decaying learning rate allows for $T(n)$ to grow more slowly.
-Also, if the network is much wider than it is deep, then there is no percolation problem as given by \Cref{prop:3:bond:2}.
+However, quantitatively, if $p$ is small, then $p^{W^2}$ is significantly smaller and so these issues can be mitigated by the choice of~$p$.
+Moreover, by \zcref[S]{cor:4:constantW}.i we see that a slower decaying learning rate allows for $T(n)$ to grow more slowly.
+Also, if the network is much wider than it is deep, then there is no percolation problem as given by \zcref[S]{prop:3:bond:2:trivial}.